ChadwickCSP/Snowman/WrittenResponse/README.md

 explaining why your program code could not be written, or how it would be written differently, if you did not use the list.

-It would almost be impossible because it would be very hard for a programmer create something that is able to store all the individual letters, so this method of making a list of guesses is much easier.
+It would be almost impossible because it would be hard to code a way to store every single letter in it's own area also it would be hard to make it fetch the guesses later in the code.

 ## 3c.